paxdotdev/pax/lab-journal-zb.md

 - `key` becomes a common property, either a u32 or a String, and could be set anywhere, though is only read in the context of the top-level children of `Repeat`.
 - `key` _might_ become a member of the id chain!!  instead of the default int-index Vec<u64>.
 Would need to figure out how to consolidate possible string key-ids with those u64s.
   one possible approach could be to shift u64 => i64, and to associate negative values with some sort of string LUT.
 So -1 would map to "foo", which the user passes as key, and -1 gets inserted into the id_chain instead of the repeat index.
-  This would be portable across the native bridge; too — id_chain remains globablly unique/identifying, but the implementation details of the lookups / negative numbers are encapsulated by Repeat.
+  This would be portable across the native bridge; too — id_chain remains globally unique/identifying, but the implementation details of the lookups / negative numbers are encapsulated by Repeat.

 ### On `if` ... `else if` ... `else`,  if-else ladders